khulnasoft/ThreatMatrix/docs/source/Advanced-Configuration.md

 # Advanced Configuration

-This page includes details about some advanced features that Intel Owl provides which can be **optionally** configured by the administrator.
+This page includes details about some advanced features that IntelX provides which can be **optionally** configured by the administrator.

   - [ElasticSearch](#elastic-search)
     - [Kibana](#kibana)